 - Costa Rica declared a state of emergency on March 16, 2020.

 - On the weekend of March 21, 2020, all beaches, national parks and public spaces closed.
+All in person schools closed.

 - Driving restrictions were put in place beginning of April.
-See above for driving restrictions.

 The government gives a press conferences everyday with the Minister of Health, Daniel Salas, reporting new number of cases and giving new information about COVID-19.
 The president, Carlos Alvarado sometimes joins when he announces major news and regulations (like border closing, etc.).